-You should note that as of version 7.5, Network Agent no longer detects and filters the Gmail Chat protocol in Websense Web Filter and Websense Web Security.
+As of version 7.5, Network Agent no longer detects and filters the Gmail Chat protocol in Websense Web Filter and Websense Web Security.

 Google announced in January 2010 that all Gmail traffic would be encrypted, to protect users in Wi-Fi environments.
 Because Network Agent cannot detect encrypted traffic, it cannot filter the Gmail Chat protocol.